rick427/usiu-cee/README.md

-# USIU-A: Center for Executive Education
+# USIU-Africa: Center for Executive Education

 This is the frontend for the USIU‑A Center for Executive Education, built using React and Vite.
 It serves as a modern web portal to browse programs, enroll in courses, and access resources.